compasjs/compas/docs/features/logger-and-events.md

   - `stream` (Stream): The stream to write to, defaults to `process.stdout`.
     This is the intended use case.
 Although streams to files may work, this is not supported.
 This option is ignored if the printer is `ndjson`.
-  - `pinoOptions`: Specify a custom Pino transport or destination.
-See the [Pino docs](https://getpino.io) for more information.
-This field is only used if the printer is `ndjson`.
   - `ctx` (object): Any context to add to log lines.
 This value is copied immediately on logger creation, so changes made via a reference, will not be reflected.